30 DBA Interview Questions and How to Answer Them

 Interview questions and sample answers

-- Situation: Give context for your answer by describing a specific situation.
+Situation: Give context for your answer by describing a specific problem.

-- Result: Explain the outcome of the situation and give examples of how your efforts led to a resolution.
+Result: Explain the situation's outcome and give examples of how your efforts led to a resolution.

 1. Describe your experience with database servers.

 This question demonstrates your familiarity with database servers.
 Describe the circumstances around your usage of each system and your years of experience.
 Also, explain if you had any unique issues and your role in its resolution.

 Example: “I used Oracle with my former employer for about two years, but it started failing and once shut down the server for an entire day.
 After some research, I suggested we change to the latest version of Microsoft because it was best for our needs.
 I assisted with setup and migrating the old server to the new one.
 We used that for about another four years.”

 2. Explain a situation where you disagreed with a coworker.
 How did you resolve it?

 There may be instances where you and your coworkers disagree on something.
 Your answer to this behavioral question can help your interviewer better understand your approach to conflict resolution.
 It also shows your level of empathy, a skill necessary for leadership and collaboration in the workplace.
 To answer this question, you can use the STAR method to describe a specific disagreement and demonstrate your conflict-resolution skills.

 Example: “I was once involved in a project where the client had stringent deadlines.
 My teammate and I wanted to streamline our workflow but had two different ideas for what we thought would work best.
 I allowed my teammate to explain why he believed his process would work better, and then I explained my process.
 I realized that our processes differed because we focused on our strengths.

 Together, we separated tasks based on who was best at what; that way, we could use our respective processes without impacting productivity.
 We could then move forward with the work and complete the project within the deadline.”